shmookey/much-text/README.md

   is on wrapping and the placement of the boundary line, if enabled.
 Setting `cols='auto'` in conjunction with line wrapping will cause wrapping to occur at the edge of the element, for whatever width it happens to be.

+# DOM INTERFACE

+The MuchText DOM interface implements the same properties and methods as the standard HTMLTextArea interface, and extends it with support for additional features.
+Only the differences from HTMLTextArea are discussed here.
+The following standard attributes and methods are available:

+  cols disabled form name readonly placeholder required wrap

+The following standard attributes are planned but not yet implemented:

+  rows

+Support for these standard attributes is not currently planned:

+  autocomplete maxlength minlength spellcheck

+Like other DOM interfaces, MuchText provides access to the element's attributes as camelCase properties with values denoted in the appropriate native JavaScript type, such as Number for numeric values, instead of strings.
+The interface also includes methods and properties with no equivalent HTML attribute.

+## Properties

+annotations
+  Array of annotation objects currently applied.
+Read-only.

+caretPosition
+  Current cursor position as a [line, col] integer pair.

+expandTab
+  Configures the behaviour of the Tab key.
+When true, pressing tab will insert spaces to reach the next tab stop, instead of a literal tab character.
+  Default: false.

+eolNavigation
+  Configures the behaviour of the left and right arrow keys at the beginnings and ends of lines.
+If true, the cursor will continue past a line break to the next line.
+Default: true.

+lineContrast
+  Enables line contrast effects, which can make it easier to distinguish line breaks in the content from line wrapping.
+This creates an empty container element behind each line and may have a performance impact.
+Default: false.

+lineNums
+  Enables line numbers displayed in the margin.
+Default: false.

+rowNavigation
+  Configures the behaviour and the up and down arrow keys on soft-wrapped lines.
+  If true, the cursor will move between visual rows on the screen when the line is wrapped.
+Otherwise, it will move between lines, preserving the logical column number.
+Default: true.

+selectionEffects
+  Enables selection contrast effects, to improve readability of selected text when the background color changes.
+May have a performance impact on some systems.
+Default: false.

+showBoundary
+  If `cols` is set to a value other than `auto`, enabling this will show a line indicating the edge of the wrapping area.
+Default: false.

+tabWidth
+  Sets the number of spaces between tab stops.
+Default: 4.

+undoDepth
+  The maximum number of states in the history buffer.
+Default: 100.

+selectedRange
+  A range object specifying the extent of the current selection, or null if no text is selected.

+## Instance methods

+debug
+nearestPosition
+setText
+insert
+insertAt
+deleteRange
+rangeLength
+getRange
+offsetOf
+replaceRange
+annotate
+clearAnnotations
+replaceAnnotations
+findExtendedRange
+setSelection
+clearSelection
+getSelection
+deleteSelection
+selectRange

+## Class methods

+isBetween
+isInRange
+comparePoints
+compareRanges
+mergeRanges
+isSubRange
+relativePlacement
+rangeSpan
+ensureForwards

 # LICENSE